 optional toppings: thinly-sliced green onions or chives, extra shredded cheese, sour cream

+Simmer.
+Add flour and sauté for 1 minute, stirring frequently.
+Add stock and stir until combined.
+Add milk and potatoes, and stir until combined.
+Continue cooking until the mixture reaches a simmer, but is not boiling.
 Reduce heat to medium-low, cover, and simmer for about 10-15 minutes or until the potatoes are soft, stirring every few minutes so that the bottom of the pot does not burn.

+Serve.
 Serve warm, garnished with your desired toppings.
 Or, transfer to a sealed container and refrigerate for up to 3 days.